joaquinsarandeses/CookLeat/README.md

 # Introduction
 <p> In this section we are going to briefly explain the bases of the proyect, we also going to set the standars and tools required.</p>
 <h2>What is CookLeat</h2>
-<p> CookLeat is social media app focused in sharing, exchanging and commenting all types of recipes </p>
+<p> CookLeat is social media app focused in sharing, exchanging and commenting all types of recipes with other cooking lovers.</p>
 <h2>Installation</h2>
 <p> The app will be done using Xcode 14 and the enviroment used will be SwiftUI.
-For the backend...
-(WIP)</p>
+For the backend, we will build an API via laravel to support and assist the app.</p>
 <h3 align="left">Languages and tools we will be using:</h3>
 <p align="left"> <a href="https://laravel.com/" target="_blank" rel="noreferrer"> <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/laravel/laravel-plain-wordmark.svg" alt="laravel" width="40" height="40"/> </a> <a href="https://developer.apple.com/swift/" target="_blank" rel="noreferrer"> <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/swift/swift-original.svg" alt="swift" width="40" height="40"/> </a> </p>